The Upcoming MSA Crisis

 My main point here is the deadline for reporting Workers Compensation claims that fall under the guidelines (see my last post) must have been reported by 1/1/11.
 The fine for not reporting is $1,000 per incident.
 The CMS memo is in my next post.

-If one looks on the CMS MSA website, there is a complete website for the reporting requirements.
+If one looks at the CMS MSA website, there is a complete website for the reporting requirements.
 I used to be a computer systems engineer many years ago.
 One of the most arduous tasks was converting data for another party to use.
-The normal rejection rate for a first pass upload is approximately 10%.
+The normal rejection rate for a first-pass upload is approximately 10%.

 The other side of the coin is what companies are required to upload data.
 My understanding is any type of property and casualty claim, which encompasses Workers Compensation.

 - TPA’s – is it the responsibility of the TPA’s or the employer?